ginger Overview Information

 - Menstrual pain.
 Some research shows that ginger can reduce symptoms of menstrual pain in some women when taken during menstruation.
 One study shows that taking a specific ginger extract (Zintoma, Goldaru) 250 mg four times daily for 3 days at the beginning of the menstrual period reduces pain symptoms in as many as 62% of people.
 It seems to work about as well as the medications ibuprofen or mefenamic acid.

 - Arthritis.
 Some research shows that taking ginger can modestly reduce pain in some people with a form of arthritis called “osteoarthritis.”
 One study shows that taking a specific ginger extract (Zintona EC) 250 mg four times daily reduced arthritis pain in the knee after 3 months of treatment.
 Another study shows that using a different ginger extract (Eurovita Extract 77; EV ext-77), which combines a ginger with alpinia also reduces pain upon standing, pain after walking, and stiffness.
 Some research has compared ginger to medications such as ibuprofen.
 In one study, a specific ginger extract (Eurovita Extract 33; EV ext-33) did not work as well as taking ibuprofen 400 mg three times daily for reducing arthritis pain.
 But in another study, taking ginger extract 500 mg twice daily worked about as well as ibuprofen 400 mg three times daily for hip and knee pain related to arthritis.
 In another study, a specific ginger extract combined with glucosamine (Zinaxin glucosamine, EV ext-35) worked as well as the anti-inflamatory medication diclofenac slow release 100 mg daily plus glucosamine sulfate 1 gram daily.
+Research also suggests that massage therapy using an oil containing ginger and orange seems to reduce short-term stiffness and pain in people with knee pain.

 - Preventing morning sickness (discuss the possible risks with your healthcare provider).
 Ginger seems to reduce nausea and vomiting in some pregnant women.
 But taking any herb or medication during pregnancy is a big decision.
 Before taking ginger, be sure to discuss the possible risks with your healthcare provider.